-In the past, the crystal growing experiments we have done on this site used Borax, but recently I’ve been busy writing book #2 in the STEAM Powered Kids Learning series.
-The topic of book two?
-Candy Science!
+In the past, we have talked a lot about crystallization as part of our amazing Candy Science studies.
 Delicious and sweet, science and STEAM goodness!
 Our experiment on growing big crystals was important because the results gave us some important information to help us grow some wonderful, big, beautiful rock candy crystals too.
 Crystal formation is governed by certain rules and variables, regardless of their starting point: borax, sugar or magma (to form gemstones).

 Food Colouring (optional)

 Fishing line, thread or thin string

 Long wood skewer

 Large pot with a lid (I have one I use exclusively for non-food projects)

 Caution: Borax can be harmful if it comes into contact with eyes, inhaled or ingested.
 It may also irritate skin.
 These experiments are not to be done with small children and protection is recommended including safety glasses, gloves and even a face mask to prevent irritation.
 During our experiments I alone worked with the borax powered, adding it to the water to create our solution.
 All other aspects the children were able to be active participants.
 Safety always comes first.